 A person’s level of drug tolerance is related to their susceptibility to addiction, but the link is not as direct as many people think.
 People can become tolerant to drugs without being addicted to them.
 By the same token, people can be addicted to drugs to which they have not developed a tolerance.
 Here’s what you should know about drug tolerance and drug addiction.

 Drug addiction is a disease with physical, mental, and behavioral aspects, and it can be a consequence of developing a tolerance to a drug and taking it long enough that physical dependence has developed.
 What differentiates an addict from someone with drug dependence or a drug tolerance is that the addict cannot stop taking the substance, regardless of the negative consequences that result.
 Addiction can cause a person to spend all their money, do questionable or illegal things to get money to support their habit, leave their family, lose their job, or end up in jail.
 With a severe addiction, none of these consequences is enough to turn things around.
 In these cases, drug addiction detox and rehabilitation are necessary to recovery.

 What Is Drug Tolerance?

 Drug tolerance has to do with how effective a particular dose of a particular drug is in a particular person.
 With some drugs, tolerance can build over time.
-Narcotics or opiates are particularly subject to development of tolerance, which is one reason why doctors must be careful about prescribing them.
-When a person develops tolerance to a drug like Lortab, it simply means that it takes more than it once did in order to provide the same level of relief.
+Narcotics or opiates are particularly subject to the development of tolerance, which is one reason why doctors must be careful about prescribing them.
+When a person develops a tolerance to a drug like Lortab, it simply means that it takes more than it once did in order to provide the same level of relief.
 Drug tolerance does not necessarily mean a person will go on to develop an addiction, but it can be unsettling nonetheless.